jamesdellinger/deep_learning_nanodegree_your_first_neural_network_project/README.md

 ### Overview:
 * I built and trained a neural network that predicts ridership for a bike rental business.
-* The data comes from the [UCI Machine Learning Database](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset).
+* The dataset comes from the [UCI Machine Learning Database](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset).

 ### Concepts:
 * Implemented gradient descent and backpropagation in NumPy.